Frequently Asked Questions about Co-op Internship

-The Cooperative Education, or "Co-op", Program at WCSU provides students with an opportunity to gain career-related experience in their field of study while also earning academic credit and, in most situations, a competitive salary.
-The "hands-on" experience through co-op provides practical experience prior to graduation and an effective career planning tool for participating students.
+The Cooperative Education Internship Program at WCSU provides students with an opportunity to gain career-related experience in their field of study while also earning academic credit and, in most situations, a competitive salary.
+The "hands-on" experience through co-op internship provides practical experience prior to graduation and an effective career planning tool for participating students.

-All majors at Western are eligible to apply for the Co-op Program.
+All majors at Western are eligible to apply for the Co-op Internship Program.

-(MOST FREQUENTLY ASKED QUESTIONS ABOUT THE CO-OP PROGRAM)
+(MOST FREQUENTLY ASKED QUESTIONS ABOUT THE CO-OP INTERNSHIP PROGRAM)

 - Do I need a resume?